We’ve always worked from home.

-By erecting a barrier, you’re addressing the number one challenge for the newly home-bound: mindset.
-Mindset is what will allow you to get business handled even though you’re steps away from your favorite distractions.
+By erecting a barrier, you’re addressing the first challenge for new remote workers: mindset.
+Mindset is what allows you to get business handled.

 Holding the Line: Maintaining the Barrier Between Work and Home

-Ask everyone (including your significant other and kids) to respect the physical boundary.
+Ask everyone (including your partner and kids) to respect the physical boundary.
 When you’re in the workspace, you’re to be left alone.

-Nicole and I have literally — literally — messaged each other from our respective workspaces in the same room, the same way we would if we went to separate offices somewhere.
+Nicole and I have literally — literally — messaged each other from our workspaces in the same room.
+We do it the same way we would if we went to separate offices somewhere.

 We even have certain adorable nicknames that are banned from use in the “office.”
 I will spare you those.

-Ask everyone in your household to treat the home office like an actual office; y’know, that place they’d never barge into unless there was some emergency.
-Your family wouldn’t stand outside the window of your office and yell up to you, right?
-Nor should they chat with you when you’re in your room, or corner, or section of carpet, or whatever.
+Ask everyone in your household to treat the home office like an actual office.
+Y’know, that place they’d never barge into unless there was some emergency.

 This goes both ways.